abinarystar/bubble/README.md

 There are two ways to do this:

 - Create `RuntimeHintsRegistrar` implementation
-- or, create GraalVM hint file under `resources` folder
+- or, create static hint file under `resources` folder

 See [Spring Boot GraalVM](https://docs.spring.io/spring-boot/reference/packaging/native-image/advanced-topics.html#packaging.native-image.advanced.custom-hints).

-If we use the second method, we need to create folders in `src/main/resources/META-INF/native-image/{groupId}/{artifactId}-additional-hints/`.
-Inside this folder, we create several files based on our needs.
+If we use the second method, we need to put the hint on folder `src/main/resources/META-INF/native-image/{groupId}/{artifactId}-additional-hints/`.
 To use this method, we need to know what files to include.
 This might not be a good strategy in our case.

 In this project, we opt to use the first method.
 However, we normally would still need to define the files manually.
 Fortunately, we can leverage Java to scan library classes to automate the process.

 If you want to try the second method, you can copy-paste the logic inside `NativeImageRuntimeHintsRegistrar` to produce the list of classes and resources as a hint to GraalVM.
-Then create GraalVM hint file under `resources` folder and disable `NativeImageRuntimeHintsRegistrar`.
+Then create static hint file under `resources` folder and disable `NativeImageRuntimeHintsRegistrar`.

 ### `properties`